Gartner® report: 9 Principles for Improving Cloud Resilience

 With Cutover’s auto-generated RTAs, you can demonstrate that an application, a business unit, or an entire organization can meet their calculated and stated RTOs to provide internal audit and external regulators the assurance that your organization can withstand disasters without adversely impacting their customers.

 Cutover’s Collaborative Automation SaaS platform enables enterprises to simplify complexity, streamline work, and increase visibility.
-Cutover’s automated runbooks connect teams, technology, and systems, increasing efficiency and reducing risk in IT disaster and cyber recovery, cloud migration, release management, and technology implementation.
-Cutover is trusted by world-leading institutions, including the three largest US banks and three of the world’s five largest investment banks.
+Cutover’s automated runbooks connect teams, technology, and systems, increasing efficiency and reducing risk in IT disaster and cyber recovery, cloud disaster recovery and cloud migration, release management, and technology implementation.
+Cutover is trusted as a cyber recovery solution and IT disaster recovery solution by world-leading institutions, including the three largest US banks and three of the world’s five largest investment banks.

 Blog: Cyber recovery: How to get your important business services back online